Skip to main content

 High relevance

-Total and permanent disability cover.
-Some panel insurers offer own-occupation TPD definitions for medical-class professionals — meaning the cover responds if you can no longer work as a doctor specifically, even if you could theoretically work in another role.
-This definition can be unavailable in lower-tier categories.
+Total and permanent disability cover pays a lump sum if you become permanently unable to work.
+Some insurers offer the own-occupation definition to doctors, meaning the cover responds if you can no longer work as a doctor specifically, even if you could in theory do another job (for example, a surgeon who loses fine motor capacity).
+This stronger definition can be unavailable in lower tiers, so it is worth checking which one applies.

 Get Your Doctor Life Insurance Quote